You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 3. What Is A Disavowed Link?

-A disavowed link is a link that a certain publisher or website owner tells Google not to consider towards their website rankings.
+A disavowed link is a link that a specific publisher or website owner tells Google not to consider their website rankings.
 These disavowed links generally are seen when a site is under a negative SEO attack, and the owner wants to defend it.

 4. Does Negative SEO Work?

 There has been a lot of debate about this.
-While many people tend to agree that negative SEO is hugely harmful and works to harm a website, others may debate that its adverse effects are far lesser now than it was before.
+While many people agree that negative SEO is hugely harmful and works to harm a website, others may debate that its adverse effects are far lesser now than before.

 5. Do You Need Off-Page SEO?

 Off-Page SEO is as important as on-page SEO.
 It can significantly enhance the chances of your website ranking high on Google’s search engine.
-It involves link building, brand mentions, positive reviews, guest blogging, seed sites, interviews and press releases, social media and digital marketing, creating infographics, and more.
+It involves link building, brand mentions, positive reviews, guest blogging, seed sites, interviews and press releases, social media and digital marketing, infographics, etc.

-All these tools are an essential part of growing a healthy business page and good digital marketing.
-While on-page SEO can certainly help your website reach high ranks on Google, these simple but effective techniques are an excellent way to reach the top ranks.
+These tools are essential for growing a healthy business page and good digital marketing.
+While on-page SEO can certainly help your website reach high ranks on Google, these simple but effective techniques are excellent to get the top ranks.

 Many of these off-page SEO techniques can be implemented by you or other employees.
-However, certain tasks are best left to the professionals who will be able to guide you better on these aspects.
+However, specific tasks are best left to the professionals who will guide you better on these aspects.

 Understand Negative SEO For Your Website